 That's a good thing, she thought.
 She couldn't handle living with her parents anymore.
-Nearly twenty-five years old, and still living at home, seriously cut into her social life.
+Nearly twenty years old, and still living at home, seriously cut into her social life.

 At least she paid rent, unlike her older brother, Edward.
 Not that he could hold down a job to pay their parents back anything he owed them.
-Free access to his trust fund since that he reached twenty-five years earlier, hardly helped matters, at almost thirty, he still lived at home.
+Free access to his trust fund now that he reached twenty-five years old only weeks earlier, hardly helped matters.
 Alice sighed, suddenly worried that he hadn't come home the night before.
 She would have to track him down once she found her phone and put her stuff inside.

 "I'll probably find him at the motel again," she hissed under her breath, shuddering at those memories of the vile day.
 There were some things a sister should not see, and that included her brother in bed with the local gold-digging whore.
 That redheaded bitch saw more action than McDonald's claim of over "One Billion Served."
 Alice snorted at the thought, sobered when she had to remind her brother to get health check up again.
 Who knew what kind of diseases that woman had up inside her?

 She hit the garage door opener on her visor and watched the door open, surprised to see smoke billowing out.
 What the hell?
 Sitting in the garage was Edward's BMW, on, with him in it.